danfitz/dan-fitz-project-one/README.md

   height: 500px;
 ```

 However, `background` is better for atmospheric images, and I felt like the images in the PSD had semantic value for assistive devices.
-I needed to find a way to crop using an `img` tag.
+I wanted to find a way to crop using an `img` tag.

 Here's my solution:

 ```html
 <div class="image-container">